erannuc/germline_pipeline_v7/README.md

 ## Conversion to standard vcf4.3 format <a name="vcf_conversion"></a>

 The following scripts takes an output format of the previous stage (could be gzipped or unzipped), no need to be indexed, and convert to standard vcf4.3 format which is useful for manipulations with public tools, includiung filtering with bcftools view and annotations with bcftools csq
 Note that the program will output all variants types at secific positions, and therefore might be several output lines for each input line.
 Usually only one of these is statistically significant and it should be retained in subsequent filtering.
+A change from the previous versions is that in the header tags whoch will be used during variant clustering are being added
 This command was tested on the local machine and not in the AWS.

 ```